ctsangm/howtolaunchvscode/README.md

-# how to launch vscode via Terminal on Mac OS
+# how to set up VS code to launch via Terminal on Mac OS
 How to set up VS Code to launch via Terminal on Mac OS
 1. Open VS Code
 2. Run Command + Shift + P